Shadowfiend/sbt-resource-management/README.md

 ## Bundles: the Lift side

-The Lift side of bundles is provided by a simple snippet, called Bundles and set up at Boot as two snippets: `script-bundle` and `style-bundle`.
-The source for the relevant snippet is at https://gist.github.com/2790765 .
+The Lift side of bundles is provided by a simple singleton object, called Bundles and set up at Boot as two snippets: `script-bundle` and `style-bundle`.
+The source for the relevant snippets is at https://gist.github.com/2790765 .
 Somewhere in your Boot process, you can add: